 Living rooms are the hub of our homes and getting the design right for all the family isn’t always easy.
 Also, it becomes more challenging when you are looking for sustainable and ethical alternatives.
-For this reason, we created OKOS KOTI INSPIRE™.
-A collection of holistic interior design schemes that aim to bring inspiration and assist you in designing a healthy home.
+For this reason, we created a collection of holistic interior design schemes that aim to bring inspiration and assist you in designing a healthy home.

-I love this feather floor lamp by curious egg it has a sophisticated charm yet a quirky edge and would create a great talking point.
-The feathers are responsibly sourced from ostriches, and the frame is made from steel with a gold coating.
+I love this feather floor lamp by curious egg; it has a sophisticated charm yet a quirky edge and would create a great talking point.
+The feathers are from responsible sources, and the frames are made from steel with a gold coating.

 The wallpaper is digitally printed with environmentally friendly inks (UL ECOLOGO®, UL GREENGUARD GOLD Certified).
 And all fibres are from sustainably managed forests.
 Free of glass fibres and PVC.

 Adorn your walls and woodwork with this subtle colour aloe grey by Dulux that has an undertone of blue for a sophisticated and contemporary feel.

 Different brands of paint have varying levels of toxins that are emitted both while painting and after, it is essential to use paints that have low VOC content which is healthier for your home and indoor air quality.
 When I find a colour I partially like I use Valspar which you can get mixed at B&Q. As this range has one of the lowest VOC ratings for a high street brand and what’s more it won’t break the bank and its good quality paint.

 Colour Therapy: Blue

 Blue is the colour of peace and tranquillity; it slows our metabolism down, helping us to feel calm and at ease.
 Furthermore, blue is Mother Nature’s tonic, blue skies and the sea have a tremendous calming effect.
 Thus, blue is an excellent colour for the living room.